Jamie Zelazny

 Service

 In the community, Dr. Zelazny is an active volunteer for the American Foundation for Suicide Prevention (AFSP), where she serves on the Board of Directors of Western PA Chapter and as the Education Committee Chair.
 She regularly trains new presenters and provides mental health and suicide prevention education throughout the community.
-She also serves as the Pitt Campus Out of the Darkness Walk chair and serves as the AFSP Western PA Suicide Prevention Ambassador to the PA Chapter of the American Academy of Pediatrics.
+She also serves as the Pitt AFSP Out of the Darkness Campus Walk chair and serves as the AFSP Western PA Suicide Prevention Ambassador to the PA Chapter of the American Academy of Pediatrics.